CaliKane/ScriptObservatory/README.md

    and [backend/](https://github.com/andy11/ScriptObservatory/tree/master/backend)
    directories to get started.)

-If you still don't feel comfortable having the extension upload this data to the centralized server, you can set up your own version and configure the extension to send data there instead.
+If you still don't feel comfortable having the extension upload data to the server, you can set up your own version and configure the extension to send data there instead.

 Roadmap
 -------

 Near-term:
- - ~~Add support to track parent URL~~
- - ~~Set up backend on https://scriptobservatory.org~~
- - ~~Set up a robobrowser to collect data from popular sites~~
- - ~~Fix/finalize parent URL tracking setup~~
- - ~~Add filter to webpage to let users search by Parent URL, Script URL, and Hash values~~
- - ~~Support batching uploads~~
- - ~~Show total size of database on homepage~~
- - ~~Debug issue seen with robobrowser on JS-heavy websites~~
- - ~~Debug issue with non-ASCII encoded scripts~~
  - Add tests for chrome extension code
+ - Make queries link-able and have traditional URL paths
- - Give some kind of notification about progress if a query takes a long time
+ - Add progress indicator when making a query on the website
- - Support inline script tags
- - Allow users to submit sites to be robobrowsed (handle automatically when a new site is queried)
+ - Create a web API to control the robobrowser
- - Allow users to click a "rescan" button when displaying current results
+ - Allow users to click a "scan" button when displaying results
+ - Autoscan queried websites with no prior results
  - Add button to chrome extension to toggle reporting on and off
- - ~~Add way to search & view by script (by url & hash)~~
- - ~~Allow users to query from within a specific date range~~
- - Support flash objects
- - Show total size of database in github readme
  - Have robobrowser automatically report all errors while browsing sites

 Long-term ideas:
+ - Support inline script tags
+ - Support flash objects
+ - Integrate with VirusTotal & other URL-scanning websites
+ - Add interactive visualizations for collected data
+ - Make sure there's no interference with other extensions / ad-blockers
  - Rework database structure to scale better
- - Expand to collect data on _all_ web objects?
- - Make sure there's no interference with other extensions / ad-blockers
- - Integrate with VirusTotal & other URL-scanning websites
  - Allow users to import web traffic from PCAP
- - Add interactive visualizations for collected data

 Contributing